 Having diverse voices and perspectives in the classroom also enriches the learning experience, and is an important part of developing students’ cultural competency.
-Building a student community with a shared vision across lines of difference is a key part of training professionals to work with clients across lines of difference.
+Building a student community with a shared vision across lines of difference is a key part of training professionals to work with patients and clients across lines of difference.

 Supporting Students Who Will Help Others

-We provide the most innovative and extensive training for social workers and nurses, and every qualified student should be able to choose USC to receive the highest standard of education regardless of their financial circumstances.
+Every qualified student should be able to choose USC to receive the highest standard of education regardless of their financial circumstances.
 It is vital to make more scholarship funds available for as many students as possible and ease the burden of debt as they begin their careers.

 Meeting a Growing Need

-The U.S. Department of Labor projects that by 2024, significantly more social workers and nurses will be needed across the United States, with demand for these professionals growing more rapidly than the average for all professions.
+The U.S. Department of Labor projects that by 2024, significantly more nurses and social workers will be needed across the United States, with demand for these professionals growing more rapidly than the average for all professions.
 This growing need will be driven by anticipated growth in overall population, and as our population grows, it will become increasingly diverse in ethnicity, culture and experience.
 Nurses and social workers from all backgrounds will meet this need, and they must be able to effectively practice with sensitivity toward patients’ and clients’ backgrounds.

 You Can Make a Difference